martinohmann/kickoff/docs/skeletons/configuration.md

 The file has the following special properties:

 * Acts as a marker to identify the root of a project skeleton.
-* May contain metadata about a skeleton like description or parent.
+* May contain metadata about a skeleton.
 * May contain defaults for values used within templates.
 * Defining metadata and value defaults is totally optional, thus a valid `.kickoff.yaml` can also be empty.